How mathematics contributes to medicine and biology

 Modeling drug treatment

-Mathematics plays a key role in understanding the effects of drugs through models that simulate their interaction with the human body.
+Mathematics play a key role in understanding the effects of drugs through models that simulate their interaction with the human body.
 This approach allows for the analysis of the impact of drug treatments and optimization of their effectiveness.
-Sophisticated algorithms are used to predict patient responses to various treatments, thereby reducing side effects and increasing the success rate of therapies.
+Sophisticated algorithms are used to predict patient responses to different treatments, thereby reducing side effects and increasing the success rate of therapies.

 Medical imaging and mathematics

-In the field of medical imaging, techniques such as magnetic resonance imaging and tomography rely more on mathematics than one might imagine.
-Mathematics is at the heart of the algorithms that enable image processing, ensuring that images are clear and precise for effective diagnosis.
+In the field of medical imaging, techniques like magnetic resonance imaging and tomography increasingly utilize mathematics than one might imagine.
+Mathematics are at the heart of the algorithms that process the images, ensuring they are clear and precise for effective diagnosis.
 Mathematical transformations help reconstruct images from raw data, revealing crucial details for physicians.

 The applications in biology